FAQs

 My lawyer tells me I need to have the document legalised, not apostilled, what do they mean?

 Not all jurisdictions subscribe to the apostille process, so in those situations we need to approach the Foreign and Commonwealth office and additionally approach the consulate of the country in question.
-They confirm and certify the Foreign and Commonwealth office certification.
+They confirm and certify the Foreign Commonwealth and Development office certification.
 Each consulate has its own procedures, and its own charging structure.
 I will need to confirm the timescale and the fees for you if the matter requires legalisation.

 How much will the notarial cost?

 I will let you know how much the matter is going to cost before I start work.
-I always try to work for a fixed fee, but if the work is more complicated, or you require me to attend a meeting of indefinite length, I will charge on a time basis and my rate per hour is £150 +VAT.
-I have a minimum charge of £100 for any one piece of work.
+I always try to work for a fixed fee, but if the work is more complicated, or you require me to attend a meeting of indefinite length, I will charge on a time basis and my rate per hour is £200 +VAT.
+I have a minimum charge of £100 + VAT for any one piece of work.